Nissan L engine: LD28T (turbocharged)

 A turbocharged version of the LD28 diesel engine.
+It is only found in Japan, Australasia/New Zealand, southern Africa and parts of Europe.
 There are no factory turbocharged LD28 engines available in the US market, nor has Nissan ever equipped any of its US-market cars/light trucks with a turbo-diesel engine.
-LD28Ts are only found in Japan, Australasia/New Zealand, southern Africa and parts of Europe.

 Nissan also marketed LD28Ts as bare engines for genset and stationary engine uses and may be also found in maritime version.